sims-bit/Milestone_project_two/README.md

 ## Aknowledgments

-Thanks to my brother for his continual help, as well as my mentor and friends.
+Thanks to my brother for his continual help, as well as my teacher, mentor and friends.